 Step 6: After that, which partition you selected, the volume will be decreased, and besides the new volume section, you can see the unlocated section.

-How can I Create a New Partition?
+How to Create a New Partition without Losing Data?

 Previously, I mentioned unallocated space.
 You can use that unallocated space to create a new partition.
 The process is quite simple.
 Follow a few simple steps below to create a new local disk.